What is the Participation Rate?

 What is an interest rate spread?

-Like a participation rate, an interest rate spread is a limiting feature of an indexed annuity.
-Essentially, it is a hurdle that must be cleared before interest is credited to an annuity.
-For example, if an indexed annuity has a rate spread of 3% and the specified index increases by 11% during a measurement period, only 8% will be credited to the annuity’s value (11% index performance less the 3% rate spread).
+Like a participation rate, an interest rate spread is a limiting feature of a fixed index annuity.
+It is a hurdle that must be cleared before interest is credited to an annuity.
+For example, if a fixed index annuity has a rate spread of 3% and the specified index increases by 11% during a measurement period, only 8% will be credited to the annuity’s value (11% index performance less the 3% rate spread).

 What is an interest rate cap?

 An interest rate cap is another type of limiting feature.
 Essentially, it puts a ceiling on an annuitant’s crediting rate.
-For example, if an indexed annuity has a rate cap of 9% and the specified index increases by 20% during a measurement period, the interest credit will be limited to 9%.
+For example, if a fixed index annuity has a rate cap of 9% and the specified index increases by 20% during a measurement period, the interest credit will be limited to 9%.

-Can an indexed annuity have a participation rate and an interest rate spread or cap?
+Can a fixed index annuity have a participation rate and an interest rate spread or cap?

-Some indexed annuities with participation rates are also subject to spreads or caps, which can further restrict growth potential.
-For example, if an indexed annuity has a participation rate of 80% and a rate cap of 10%, and the specified index increases by 20% during a measurement period, the interest credit will be limited to 10%.
+Some fixed index annuities with participation rates are also subject to spreads or caps, which can further restrict growth potential.
+For example, if a fixed index annuity has a participation rate of 80% and a rate cap of 10%, and the specified index increases by 20% during a measurement period, the interest credit will be limited to 10%.
 The participation rate implies a credit of 16% (80% × 20% = 16%), but the cap limits the credit to 10%.

 Please seek the advice of a qualified professional before making financial decisions.